ragtam/yt-player-angular/projects/yt-player-angular/README.md

 - [options]
 ```

-To specify options ReportOptions interface can be used.
+To specify options PlayerOptions interface can be used.
 It contains following properties:
 ```
 - width?: number;
 - heiht?: number;